School Visits

 Anne Frank The Diary of a Young Girl

-Teachers can book their grade 6-12 classes now for spring 2024 using our online booking system.
+Teachers can request to book their classes using our online booking system.
 Admission to the Museum for students, teachers and chaperones is complimentary.
-We greatly appreciate a donation to the Museum in lieu of admission to help us continue our work in Holocaust Education.
-Pre and post visit materials will be available in fall.
+We greatly appreciate a contribution to the Museum in lieu of admission to help us continue our work in Holocaust Education.
+Pre and post visit materials are available online here.
 When booking school groups, teachers can choose from a variety of age and content appropriate programs and themes in our Theatre and Storyliner experiences.
 To learn more about the tailored programs offered visit our exhibition highlights page.
 We look forward to welcoming your classes to the Toronto Holocaust Museum.

 For the optimal learning experience, the Museum is best experienced in groups of up to 40 students in one timeslot.
 If you are seeking to bring a larger group to the Museum, groups may need to be split into a morning and afternoon booking or book on different days.